As an online store owner, there is nothing worse than seeing hard-earned traffic being lost as cart abandonment.

 - Discounts: A personal deal that offers a discount is the easiest way to retarget and win back customers.
 Discounts work irrespective of the reason as to why the customer had abandoned the cart.

-To make the retargeting campaign more effective, split it up into several stages, each with its own associated targets.
+To make the retargeting campaign more effective, split it up into several stages, each with its own associated targets and unique abandoned cart email templates.
 Here is an example of how multi-stage retargeting works:

 Small changes to your online store’s customer pathways combined with retargeting can help bring down the cart abandonment rate to a bare minimum.
 While cart abandonment cannot be eliminated completely, a lion share of it can be prevented by diagnosing the reasons and taking remedial action.